 The other parallel and much larger southern corridor can be reached in one of two ways.
 First, the easier of the two.
 Using the main entrance, travel about 75 feet into the cave until you find a small passageway that makes an abrupt right-angle turn.
 This connecting passage is about 50 feet long and three feet wide with a five-foot ceiling.
 Shortly after entering the passageway, it drops down to a lower level, eventually joining the corridor that runs parallel to the first.

 The other way to access this larger corridor is to use the second and much smaller entrance, which can be found outside about 75 feet to the right of the main entrance.
 Using this entrance will require some crawling and squeezing.

 However, most people use this entrance to exit the cave as it seems easier to squeeze out than in.

 Dynamite in Wind Cave

-The southern corridor has multiple passageways some of which may still be hidden and unexplored.
-It was in this part of the cave that B. Hivner in 1956 used some dynamite to blast open a side passage (highlighted in yellow below) revealing another 100 feet of cave.
+The southern corridor has multiple passageways, some of which may remain hidden and unexplored.
+It was in this part of the cave that B. Hivner, in 1956, used some dynamite to blast open a side passage (highlighted in yellow below), revealing another 100 feet of cave.
 This new section consisted of a high and narrow canyon-like passageway and lower stoopways similar to other parts of the cave.
-Because of its difficulty to enter, this section of the cave is rarely visited.
+Because of its difficulty in entering, this section of the cave is rarely visited.

-Then just six years later in August 1962, another room (highlighted in orange below) was discovered on this side of the cave.
-It can be entered from the north through breakdown or from the south through a tight crawlway.
-The room consists of a chamber 12 feet wide, 20 feet long and up to 17 feet high.
+Then just six years later, in August 1962, another room (highlighted in orange below) was discovered on this side of the cave.
+It can be entered from the north through a breakdown or from the south through a tight crawlway.
+The room is 12 feet wide, 20 feet long, and up to 17 feet high.
 A canyon-like passage on the south side connects to the previously mentioned crawlway.